emoose/xvdtool/README.md

 xvdtool is a C# command-line utility for manipulating Xbox One XVD/XVC packages.
 It can print detailed info about package headers, resign, rehash, en/decrypt and verify data integrity of a package, it can also convert (some, but not all) decrypted XVD files to VHD.

-So far it's only been tested with dev-crypted packages (which use a different 256-bit "ODK" obfuscation key to retail packages), as the retail key is still unknown. **This currently makes the tool useless for 90% of people**, but developers looking into how XVD files work will find a detailed mapping of the XVD structures and complete methods for manipulating them.
+So far it's only been tested with dev-crypted packages (which use a different 256-bit **Offline Distribution Key (ODK)** to retail packages), as the retail key is still unknown. **This currently makes the tool useless for 90% of people**, but developers looking into how XVD files work will find a detailed mapping of the XVD structures and complete methods for manipulating them.

 However **no encryption keys are provided with this tool**, you'll have to find them yourself.
 MD5 hashes for the dev keys are provided below, if you have an Xbox One development kit installed the keys can automatically be extracted from there too.